 Steve Bruce's Newcastle are epitomised by his handling of Joelinton, with defeat at Sheffield United the final straw.
-The frustration that club makes Lawes feel led to him updating his website, while Call the Midwife also lifted his mood with their wonderful portrayal of someone with Down's syndrome.
+The frustration that club makes me feel led to me updating this website, while Call the Midwife also lifted my mood with their wonderful portrayal of someone with Down's syndrome.

 I had a lovely day yesterday.
 The twins were on great form, full of laughter, joy and affection.
 My partner was starting to feel a little better after her illness.
 Sven was as loveable as ever.
 I played some online chess with my mate and, even though he hammered me from pillar to post, it was fun to play.
 I had a wonderful siesta, where the twins were as quiet as mice so I could get some rest.
 I even managed to get some university reading done, though there’s still no resolution on whether or not my funding will go through.
 Yesterday was a really good day.

 Then that abomination of a football team had to ruin it all by being on the television.

 I’ve tried to be supportive of Steve Bruce.
 I’ve pointed out that he lets Allan Saint-Maximin play in a manner which would never have been permitted under Rafa Benitez.
 I’ve mentioned about how any manager would struggle succeeding such an iconic figure, but the results were showing he did a decent job.
 I celebrated how he would always put out a strong team in the cup, and how we’d reached two quarter-finals in his eighteen months when we’d reached one in twelve years before his arrival.
 I even nicknamed him Big Game Brucey, due to his uncanny knack of getting a decent result against one of the better teams when you least suspected it.
 I’ve given Bruce a chance, far more than most people have, and I refuse to do it anymore.